ohrrpgce/ohrrpgce/README.txt

   see http://rpg.hamsterrepublic.com/ohrrpgce/Source#Submitting_Improvements
 -----------------------------------------------------------------------------
 WHAT IF YOU WANT TO BREAK COMPATIBILITY?
-  We will not accept patches that intentionally break compatibility from the official version, but you are welcome to make your own "fork" of the OHRRPGCE code as long as you obey the conditions of the GPL license.
-This means that if you make your own personal version of the OHRRPGCE based on our source code, you have to give others the same freedoms we gave to you.
+  We don't reccomend breaking compatibility from the official version, but you are welcome to make your own "fork" of the OHRRPGCE code as long as you obey the conditions of the Dual GPL & MIT License.
+For practical purposes that means you can pick one licence or the other as best suits your needs for your own fork, but if you wish to contribute your changes back to us for inclusion in the official version, you should comply with both licenses.
-  If you want to learn more about how the GPL license works, just mail us, and we would be happy to elaborate.
-You can also find the full text of the license in LICENSE.txt
 -----------------------------------------------------------------------------
 HISTORY
   The OHRRPGCE's source code has a long history!
 The first version was